dionvolifnapp/StateManagement/README.md

-In this assignment we use zustand to consolidate all API calls into apiStore.js and pass them to NasaApodPage.js and NasaApodPageCurrent.js.
+In this assignment we used zustand to consolidate all API calls into store.js and pass them to NasaApodPage.js and NasaApodPageCurrent.js.
 The following work has been done:

 1. Installed zustand
 2. Updated webpack.config.file to accomodate zustand